countable-web/open-source-corporation/hr/GIT.md

 ## Working on a feature

-If there isn't one already, create a new branch for the feature, based on `develop`.
+If there isn't one already, create a new branch (not a fork) for the feature, based on `develop`.

 ```
 git checkout develop